Archive for the ‘HP Updates’ Category

 Something exploded in my site’s layout overnight… not really sure what happened, since I made no changes at all.
 But I’ve reverted to an old theme for now, hopefully I’ll have time to fix it up in the near future.

 Update: and, the issue magically fixed itself!
 Please leave a comment if you see any irregularities.
-I suppose this is a sign that it’s time to do a Wordpress upgrade.
+I suppose this is a sign that it’s time to do a WordPress upgrade.

 Site redesign complete!